Skip to content

 • Compressing as JPG: JPEG compression blurs module edges.
 Always use PNG or SVG for QR codes

 If your QR code is not scanning, check our 12 Common Fixes guide.
+For the Reed-Solomon mechanism Hara designed in 1994 and the full origin story, see our history of QR codes.

 Frequently Asked Questions